anonfaded/anonfaded/README.md

 ---

-If you'd like to collaborate or have feedback, feel free to [reach out here](https://github.com/anonfaded/#-contact).
+If you want to reach out, check the [Contact](https://github.com/anonfaded/#-contact) section.

 ---